-At the very least, the prevailing sense of landscape can be re-animated by incorporating the notion of animal landscape (animalscape) (Philo and Wilbert, 2000; Matless, Merchant and Watkins, 2005; Roe, 2013), which can be defined as a place where the animal presence (wild or domesticated) significantly defines occupancy, land use, character and identity.
+At the very least, the prevailing sense of landscape can be re-animated by incorporating the notion of animal landscape (animalscape) (Philo and Wilbert, 2000; Matless, Merchant and Watkins, 2005; Roe, 2013), which can be defined as a place where the animal presence significantly defines occupancy, land use, character and identity.
 Natural England's 'Experiencing Landscapes' report explained how a sense of place can be 'delivered' by the presence of wildlife (citing the red squirrels of Cumbria's Eden Valley).
-Otherwise, the role of wildlife (which is not restricted to the status of iconic (charismatic) animals as indicator species) has occupied a low profile in CES research (UK NEA, Chapter 16: 27, 29, 52; Stibbe, 2012a).
+Otherwise, the role of wildlife (which is not restricted to the status of iconic (charismatic) animals as indicator species) has occupied a low profile in CES research (UK NEA, chapter 16, 27, 29, 52; Stibbe, 2012a).

 This is one example of how AH scholars can contribute to ES research with a constructive critique of the foundations of ES, which for all its current academic ascendancy and political clout, is a relatively recent conceptual innovation.
 Another area worthy of attention is the assumption embedded in the existing language and conceptual framework of CES that all of nature's contributions to people are positive.
 Yet the impact of nature (particularly natural forces) on culture and society can be damaging or double-edged.
 Flooding, for example, can displace a community, but also foster the development of social capital and cohesion by mobilizing community spirit and reinforcing community resilience.
 The notion of ecosystem dis-services should also be taken into account (with more studies of willingness to pay to prevent a particular outcome).

 Moreover, it bears repeating that the services nature provides to us are not necessarily good for nature itself.
-A particularly valuable and long-standing supporting service is the environment's role as a 'sink' for our waste produCtS, from the relatively benign night soil of medieval cities (which involves nutrient recycling) to the late twentieth-century's century's ignominious nuclear waste (which does not).
+A particularly valuable and long-standing supporting service is the environment's role as a 'sink' for our waste products, from the relatively benign night soil of medieval cities (which involves nutrient recycling) to the late twentieth-century's century's ignominious nuclear waste (which does not).
 And we should not overlook an urban green space's value as a place to 'empty the dog' (to quote the graphic phrase of a participant at the York workshop), nor American writer and ecoactivist Edward Abbey's quasi-ironic characterization of 'Nature' as 'mainly a good place to throw beer cans on Sunday afternoons' (Abbey, 1989: 83).
 Another question to be considered is: at what point does the provision of a cultural service cease?
 If the quality of water in a river declines beyond a certain level, will that river lose its inspirational qualities?
+Or, if a place that is highly valued experiences some other form of change that is perceived as loss, can we still engage with it in its new state in some way, or does a sense of loss (even grief) preclude a return?
+(Brady, 2013b).

-This constructive critique can also profitably look at the strengths and weaknesses of the frames, models and metaphors that comprise the ecosystem assessment process.
-Despite its influence among planners and policy makers, ES is still a metaphor and, like all metaphors, has advantages and disadvantages: it both reveals and obscures aspects of reality.
+This critique from an AH perspective can also profitably look at the strengths and weaknesses of the frames, models and metaphors that comprise the ecosystem assessment process.
+Despite its influence among planners and policy makers, ES remains a metaphor and, like all metaphors, has advantages and disadvantages: it both reveals and obscures aspects of reality.
 AH approaches can identify the disadvantages of a metaphor in particular situations and for particular goals.
 They are also fruitful in finding ways of mitigating the disadvantages through adapting the metaphor or using it in conjunction with alternative ways of constructing reality.
 Not least, AH perspectives can look for fresh metaphors in instances where the original ones clearly do not work.